Education Licensure Programs

 Fitchburg State offers programs that allow students majoring in History, English, Biology, Chemistry, Math, General Science, and Technology/Engineering to pursue initial licensure as middle and high school teachers.
 These programs aim to provide students with a comprehensive understanding of both teaching methodologies and subject matter expertise.
 Students engage in field-based experiences in the school setting supervised by our faculty through on and off-site pre-practicum experiences coupled with each teaching course and a formal teaching practicum as the capstone experience.
 This hands-on approach ensures that students gain practical skills and knowledge to excel in their future teaching careers.

-Benefits of earning your middle/secondary education degree at Fitchburg State
+Benefits of earning your middle/high school secondary education degree at Fitchburg State

 Specialized knowledge: Pursuing a degree in middle/secondary education equips you with specialized knowledge and skills needed to effectively teach and engage students in the middle and high school levels.
 You will gain a deep understanding of the subject matter you plan to teach, as well as strategies for effective instruction and classroom management.